HoTrungQuan2004/IoT-and-Smart-devices/4.Manufacturing/4.Trigger-fruit-detector/Readme.md

-I'm using virtual distance sensor and camera sensor (counterfit) to do this assignment
+I'm using virtual distance sensor and camera sensor (counterfit) to do this assignment.

+I was able to use virtual sensors to measure distance and send fruit image (if distance is less than 200mm) to the model to recognize ripeness or not.
+There will be 3 values ​​sent to adafruitIO FEEDS:
+- The distance
+- Ripe or unripe (1 or 0)
+- Led control signal (1 or 0) (On if unripe, Off if ripe)
 # Set up
 - Install requirements:
 ```